scottehastings16/adobe-target-mcp/README.md

 **Version 2.0.0**

 Model Context Protocol server for Adobe Target, enabling AI agents to create and manage Target activities, offers, audiences, and conversion tracking with automated dataLayer event generation.
+This is an experimental tool, and some feature may be quirky.
+Feel free to fork the tool and modify as you see fit.

 ## Critical: API Activity Limitations